 What are Incoterms?

-Incoterms are vital to the international shipping process, with Incoterms being used to specify which party will organise cargo payment and shipment.
+They are vital to the international shipping process, being used to specify which party will organise and pay for various stages of the journey.

 - Explain the costs and obligations incurred between the buyer and seller.
 The shared nature of Incoterms allows for a clear, straightforward understanding between the two respective parties.

-- Incoterms also allow for a clear understanding of the risk involved with cargo, allowing both buyer and seller to be on the same page.
+- Allow for a clear understanding of who carries the risk involved with cargo, allowing both buyer and seller to be on the same page.

-- Incoterms also make it easier for communication between the numerous parties involved in the shipping process, such as customs brokers, financiers, carriers, and freight forwarders.
+- Make it easier for communication between the numerous parties involved in the shipping process, such as customs brokers, financiers, carriers, and freight forwarders.

 Key Incoterms Across All Forms of Transport